NJ Workers’ Compensation Lawyer

-Experienced Workers’ Compensation Attorney Helps Injured Workers Secure Benefits in New Jersey and New York
+Experienced Workers’ Compensation Attorney Helps Injured Employees Secure Benefits in New Jersey and New York

 New Jersey law requires most employers to provide Workers’ Compensation benefits to employees who are injured on the job.
 The benefits cover medical treatment, replacement pay (also called lost wages or temporary disability) and a cash award, depending on the severity of your long-term injuries.